 Using QR Codes in conjunction with PDF files is a powerful solution, especially if you’re dealing with large files or you have the need to update them regularly.
 This article will not only show you why PDF QR Codes will save you time and paper, but also how to create a better user experience for your brand.

 Instead of printing manuals and wasting paper, why don’t you put a sticker with a QR Code on your products (e. g. furniture, electronic gadgets, groceries, … )?
-This way, when users need support or want to read the instructions manual they just have to scan the QR Code and the PDF file will start to download.
+This way, when your users need support or want to read the instructions manual they just have to scan the QR Code and the PDF file will start to download.

 You can get the most out of linking QR Codes to PDF files in the following contexts: